Web Design Background

 Ferrari

-The Ferrari website provides a great first impression when users land on the website with a slick preloader and engaging video in the hero banner.
-The website focuses solely on the product and features no lifestyle content, although this is perhaps unsurprising for such an iconic brand that sells itself.
+The Ferrari website provides a great first impression when users land on the website with an anticipatory preloader of the logo and an engaging video in the hero banner on entrance.
+The website focuses solely on the product and features though.
+There’s no lifestyle content, although this is perhaps unsurprising for such an iconic brand that sells itself.
+That confidence arguably encapsulates the brand more so.

 Lamborghini

 The intuitive menu of the Lamborghini website makes user navigation easy and engaging.
-A model slider and configurator along with lifestyle photography and video makes the website inspiring but once again, the product is able to sell itself with little needed in the way of online branding.
+A model slider and configurator along with lifestyle hero video makes the website inspiring.
+However, once again, the product is able to sell itself with little needed in the way of online branding.

 Porsche

-The Porsche website opts for an interesting navigation that showcases all available car models.
-The homepage has a strong focus on the products which are repeated throughout whilst the imagery used helps to sell the “Porsche lifestyle”.
+The Porsche website design opts for an interesting navigation that showcases all available car models on the homepage.
+This page has a strong focus on the products which are repeated throughout, whilst the imagery and video used helps to sell the “Porsche lifestyle”.
 Whilst the website may not feel totally luxurious, it does help to position the brand as more accessible.

 Bentley

-The Bentley website is incredibly simple, particularly the homepage that features hardly any content at all.
-Arguably the modern, lifestyle imagery is aiming to target a younger clientele which but the messaging feels at odds with the tradition of the brand.
+The Bentley website is incredibly simple in comparison with its competitors.
+Arguably the modern, lifestyle imagery is aiming to target a younger clientele, but ultimately still manages to feel a bit dated.
+Also, this messaging feels at odds with the tradition of the brand.

 Rolls Royce

-The Rolls Royce website uses an interesting hero banner with fixed scrolling to immediately engage visitors.
+The Rolls Royce website uses an intriguing, full-screen video hero banner.
 The attention to detail of the Rolls Royce website is exactly what you would expect from a luxury brand with a custom cursor and bespoke icons.
-The clean and simple typography combined with a background blur on the menu make this an interesting and inspiring luxury website.
+The clean and simple typography combined with a background blur on the menu make this an interesting and inspiring luxury website design.

 Aston Martin

-Just like their cars, the Aston Martin website takes the user on a journey thanks to video and audio in the hero banner.
-The dynamic slider features rotating 3D models and the overall website puts a strong focus on audio and visual content.
+Just like their cars, the Aston Martin website takes the user on a journey thanks to video in the hero banner and beyond.
+The dynamic slider features 3D, immersive video too and the overall website design puts a strong focus on visual content which serves to captivate.

 TAG Heuer

-The Tag Heuer website opts for a simple, modular theme that lets the product do the talking.
+The Tag Heuer website opts for a simple theme and lets the product (and celebrity promoter) do the talking.
 Where this luxury website really excels is in its choice of colour scheme.
-The dark colours make the site seem more slick and professional.
+The dark colours make the site seem more slick and professional, and builds intrigue.

 Rolex

 The Rolex website keeps the foundations of its design simple in order to let the imagery and visuals do all of the work.
-With such an iconic brand, the products sell themselves and don’t need an all singing, all dancing website.
-The use of a blurred background behind cut out product imagery keeps the product listings interesting.
+Being one of the top luxury brands there is, the products sell themselves and don’t need an all singing, all dancing website.
+The use of 4 elegantly shot videos is impressive and confident, yet super simple!

 Montblanc

-Whereas many luxury websites opt for a dark colour scheme, the Montblanc website stands out from the crowd with its light and fresh feeling website.
-The unique menu keeps navigation engaging however the design choices make it seem unfinished which slightly spoils the luxury feel.
+Whereas many luxury websites opt for a dark colour scheme, the Montblanc website stands out from the crowd with its light and fresh feeling website and its subtle use of oranges, blues and greens.
+It also uses white space well.

 Jaeger-LeCoultre

-The Jaeger-LeCoultre website puts the focus purely on imagery, with large, full-screen images creating an impactful impression from the moment you land on the homepage.
-This focus on imagery however seems to have resulted in the user experience taking a back seat.
+The Jaeger-LeCoultre website puts the focus purely on imagery, with large, full-screen videos creating an impactful impression from the moment you land on the homepage.
+This focus on imagery however seems to have resulted in the user experience taking a back seat, as when you scroll, the top bar menu disappears and there isn’t the option of a burger menu.

 Omega

 The Omega website combines full bleed and cut out imagery to create an inspiring and engaging user experience.
-The website on the whole has a more high-street vibe compared to other luxury watch brands however this does accurately reflect the positioning of the brand moving forward.
+On the whole though, the website has more of a high-street vibe compared to other luxury watch brands.
+It’s excessively clean and white and feels very sporty.
+However, this does accurately reflect the positioning of the brand moving forward.

 Cartier

-As one of the most iconic luxury watch and jewellery brands, it’s perhaps no surprise that the Cartier website is first class.
-The extensive use of white space keeps the website design minimalistic whilst the typography is understated yet unique.
+As one of the most iconic, top luxury brands in the watch and jewellery sector, it’s perhaps no surprise that the Cartier website is first class.
+The extensive, purposeful use of white space keeps the website design minimalistic whilst the typography is understated yet unique.

 Musha Cay

-The Musha Cay website has a strong focus on visuals, opting for imagery and video content to do the selling, with less of a focus on the written word.
-The luxury feel of the service offering isn’t quite portrayed through the website due to various bugs that impact the user experience.
+Musha Cay’s website has a strong focus on visuals, opting for imagery and video content to do the selling, with less of a focus on the written word.
+They’re layered cards of images at certain points on the site is a neat aspect too.

 Aman